-In NL the contract signers are the Provincial Commissioner and the Deputy Provincial Commissioner.
+In NL, the contract signers are the Provincial Commissioner, Deputy Provincial Commissioner(s) and Catherine Neary-Team Lead Newfoundland and Labrador Provincial Operations.

-Authorized Contract Signers are Guiders who have taken further training and been authorized by Girl Guides of Canada to sign on behalf of the organization and are registered in iMIS as such.
+Authorized Contract Signers have taken further training and been authorized by Girl Guides of Canada to sign on behalf of the organization and are registered in iMIS as such.

+Question 4

-Question 4 How do I get a contract signed?
+How do I get a contract signed?

+Contracts can be sent by e-mail, fax or mail to the provincial office- attention Catherine Neary.

+Email: nearyc@girlguides.ca

+Fax: 709-726-4045

-Contracts can be sent by e-mail, faxed or post to the Provincial Office, attention Catherine Neary.
-Email: nearyc@girlguides.ca Fax: 709-726-4045 Post: Girl Guides of Canada, 63 Roosevelt Avenue, St. John's, NL A1A 0E8
+Mail: Girl Guides of Canada, 63 Roosevelt Avenue, St. John's, NL A1A 0E8

-The contract will be copied, reviewed, and signed then returned to the Guider. \\If you do not know if you have a contract for your facility ask your District Commissioner.\\
+The contract will be reviewed, signed, then returned to the Guider.
+Provincial office keeps a copy on file.

+\\If you do not know if you have a contract for your facility ask your District Commissioner.\\